marksutton/EART40003-Programming-for-Geoscientists/conditions.md

 * \=\=, !\=      equal to, not equal to.
 Can use on any types (including strings)

 <pre>a > 10</pre>
-True is a is more than 10, false if a is 10 or lower
+True is a is more than 10, False if a is 10 or lower

 <pre>b <= 10</pre>
-True if b is less than 10, false if b is 10 or higher
+True if b is 10 or less, False if b is higher than 10

 <pre>a == b</pre>
 True if the values of a and b are precisely equal, otherwise False.
 Note two = signs!